tobodinodin/Tower-Tracking/README.md

 # Tower-Tracking
 Tower Tracking, is a open-source badge tracking system for Roblox.

+# Installation
+You have to "pip install" everything thats listed in requirements.txt for it to run locally on your computer.

 # History
 Tower Tracking was originally developed for the Roblox obbying game "The Soul Crushing Realm".
 Before going open-source for any fangame owner to set up their own bot.